sjohan99/tda596/lab3/README.md

 ## Testing

 The are a few (inexhaustive) basic integration tests for Chord which can be found in the `chord_test.go` file.
-They test that the ring is reaches the correct state for 1, 2, and 4 nodes.
+They test that the ring reaches the correct state for 1, 2, and 4 nodes.
 As well as the case where one of the nodes leaves the ring.
 There is one simple test for uploading a file to the ring.

 To run the tests: